iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___21.1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 5 reviews"/>
 </p>

+> Very quick and easy.
+I wish I had been known about this service, because it was very convenient.
+The doctor was very helpful with prescriptions, with information and labs.
+Great service<br> :date: __2021-03-31 16:27:33__

 > so fast!
 I saw a doctor within 2 minutes that was polite professional and prescribed antibiotic which is exactly what I needed The whole thing was over and done with within 5 minutes from my downloading the app, amazing!<br> :date: __2021-03-19 04:22:28__

 > This is the best app for health insights<br> :date: __2021-03-17 05:23:00__